The Simple Moving Average Indicator Guide

 - The sum of our values would be: 24 + 26 + 23 + 28 + 30 + 26 + 22 +19 +24 + 20 = 242

-- Therefore, the SMA would be: 242/10 = 24.2
+- Therefore, the first value of the SMA would be: 242/10 = 24.2

-The next day we would discard our old 'Day 1' value, and instead include the newest day's closing price in our calculation, hence giving us a new average value.
+The next day (Day 11) we would discard our old 'Day 1' value, and instead include the newest day's closing price in our calculation, giving us a new average value.

 Using the SMA Indicator in MT4 and MT5

 The greater the value for N, the smoother our moving average line will be, but the slower it will react to changes in the price.
 Smaller values for N will produce a faster-moving SMA line.
-It will react quicker to changes in the price, but it will be less smooth.
+It will react more quickly to changes in the price, but it will be less smooth.
 Ideally, we are looking for a happy medium that will be smooth enough to allow us to see beyond short-term volatility, and instead focus on genuine trends, but which is also fast enough to provide us with timely signals.